Zhefan-Xu/uav_simulator/README.md

 ## IV.
 Simulation Environments
 - There are various predefined environments in this package and you can easily switch environment when you modify the launch file located in ```uav_simululator/launch/start.launch``` or ```uav_simululator/launch/px4_start.launch```.
 All the predifined environments are listed in the lanuch files.
-- There are some environments which contains dynamic objects (e.g. moving persons) and we call those dynamic environments.
+- There are some environments which contains dynamic objects (e.g. moving persons).
 You can distinguish those dynamic environments by the environments' names.
 For example, the environment name ```floorplan1_dynamic_16.world``` indicates that there are 16 dynamic objects in the floorplan1 environment.

 ## V. ROS Topics